 Antioch Church of the Brethren

 Antioch Church of the Brethren, founded in 1868, is one of the oldest church buildings in the Shenandoah Valley.
 It was first completed in 1869, and services have been held there nearly continuously ever since.
-Additions were made in 1957, 1958 and 2004, but it was clear that the building would need a significant expansion and modernization in order to accommodate its growning congregation and their changing needs.
+Additions were made in 1957, 1958 and 2004, but it was clear that the building would need significant expansion and modernization in order to accommodate its growing congregation and their changing needs.

 Size: 11,000 s.f. of New Construction 8,000 s.f. of Renovation

 23052 Senedo Rd